gangtao/alba/README.md

 ## comunication
 In a simple web application, component can communicate with each other through state, while, after introducing micro-frontend, some more sophisticated mechanisim should be invovled such as in [rxjs](https://rxjs.dev/), we can use [observable](https://rxjs.dev/guide/observable) pattern to support communication between different remote comonents.

+RxJS can help to build data streaming and responsive programming.

 ## css
 With Chakra, there is no need to include CSS anymore.